 Q: We are coming to Paris at Christmas.
 Do you have any dining suggestions?

-Larger hotel restaurants, like the swanky Le Meurice and Le Bristol, remain open, and certain chains of restaurants are open as well, such those from the Flo chain of bistros.
-Unfortunately the food at them isn’t exceptional but the décor usually is – the best of the lot are Terminus Nord, Balzar, and La Coupole.
+Larger hotel restaurants, like the swanky Le Meurice, remain open, and certain chains of restaurants are open as well, such as those from the Flo chain of bistros.
+The food at them isn’t necessarily exceptional but the décor is – the most interesting of the lot are Terminus Nord, Balzar, and La Coupole.
 Au Pied du Cochon is normally open, and I’m a bit partial to L’Européen for oysters.
-Le Bar à Huitres is open for oysters and seafood as well.
-And Le Dôme as well.
-Chartier, La Rotonde, and Chez Jenny which specializes in choucroute are generally open, too.
+Le Bar à Huitres branches are open for oysters and seafood as well, as well as Le Dôme and Le Select.
+Chartier, and La Rotonde, which specialize in choucroute are generally open, too.
+Verjus, and its sister restaurant, Ellsworth, are usually open part of the week after Christmas, as are Boullion Pigalle and Boullion République.
+(Neither takes reservations.)

-Please note that many places in Paris are not so adept at answering e-mail (yes – even if they have an e-mail link on their website) so it may be necessary to call or have someone from your hotel call on your behalf.
-If you hold a restaurant reservation during this period and you have something in writing, be sure to bring it with you.
-Or if you make the reservation by telephone, get the name of the person who made the reservation.
+Please note that many places in Paris are not so adept at answering e-mail (I know, I know – even if they have an e-mail link on their website…) so it may be necessary to call or have someone from your hotel call on your behalf.
+(Interestingly, many do respond to requests on their Facebook pages.)
+If you have a restaurant reservation during this period and you have something in writing, be sure to bring it with you.
+You might want to confirm a few days in advance, and if you can’t make it, be sure to call to cancel so they can give your table to someone else.

 Expect to pay a premium to dine out at certain places on Christmas or Christmas Eve as restaurants may have special menus.
-You can also find Asian restaurants open in the 13th arrondissement (on the Avenues d’Ivry and de Choisy) if you are more budget-minded or don’t mind noodles or roast duck.
+You can also find Asian restaurants open in the 13th arrondissement (on the Avenues d’Ivry and de Choisy) and in Belleville if it’s customary for you to have Chinese food around the holidays.

 At Christmas, outdoor markets do remain open (see list, above) as do many neighborhood bakeries (pastry and chocolate shops will be closed) so you could make a picnic of treats from your local marché.
 But even though it’s a busy period for them, you may want to stock up on libations since wine shops will likely be closed on those days as well.